sunyatin/ASCEND/README.md

 The `.fit` file has 7 columns:
 - `pop` the target population label
-- `chromosome` the chromosome number, or else `MEAN` for the parameter estimates when averaging the decay curves over all chromosomes, `JK.MEAN` for the jackknife mean estimate and `JK.SE` for the jackknife standard error.
+- `chromosome` the chromosome number, or else `MEAN` for the parameter estimates when averaging the decay curves over all chromosomes, `JK.MEAN` for the jackknife mean estimate and `JK.SE` for the jackknife standard error
 - `A` the amplitude of the exponential model
 - `t` the exponential decay rate
 - `c` the affine term of the exponential model
-- `NRMSD` the root mean squared error of the exponential fit, normalized by the range of the fitted correlation values (range = max - min)
+- `NRMSD` the root mean squared error of the exponential fit, normalized by the range of the fitted allele sharing correlation values (range = max - min)
-- `blocksize` for each chromosome, their corresponding weights
+- `blocksize` the chromosome weights

 # Full example

 An example run is provided in the repository `example`.
-You can run it using the command:
+You can re-run it using the command:

 `python3 ASCEND_6.py -p example.par`

-To plot the decay curves with their associated fits, you can use the RScript:
+To plot the decay curves with their associated fits, you can use the R script:

 `Rscript plot_ASCEND.R example.out example.fit example.png TRUE 0.2`